Waterfall hunting: nature’s original scavenger hunt

 To reach this waterfall, drive north towards Silverton on Highway 550.
 Continue beyond Coal Bank Pass and look for the north entrance to Lime Creek on your right.
 Descend onto the dirt road here and drive for a little less than 2 miles.
 Here, you will reach a paved bridge that crosses over Coal Creek.
 The road is fairly wide here and there is available parking for maybe one or two vehicles nearby.
 Stop here, but please don’t block traffic or park directly on the bridge.

 On the right side of the road, you will see a small trail that follows the creek upstream.
 Tread lightly up this path for around 15 minutes.
 Do not stray off the trail.
 You won’t get lost if you just follow the sound of roaring water.
 You can’t miss it!

 Note that this is a seasonal waterfall that is usually most powerful in the late spring to early summer months, so time your trip accordingly.

 After you’ve enjoyed your time at the falls, don’t stop there.
 There are a huge number of waterfalls in this area, thanks to its many tributaries and dramatic elevation change.
 Keep exploring as you go!
 You can take this road all the way back to Durango.

-Adrenaline Falls is a very well known but mysterious waterfall around Durango.
+Adrenaline Falls is a very well-known but mysterious waterfall around Durango.
 While many of heard of it, very few non-locals actually know where it is.
-For the folks who grew up here, this fall hold special memories of growing up in the mountains.
+For the folks who grew up here, this fall holds special memories of growing up in the mountains.
 So, please respect this area and always practice Leave No Trace principles.